Sony HT-A9 Wireless 360 Sound Speaker System Announced

 Of course, Sony says that if you hook up the HT-A9 using the supplied cable to a compatible BRAVIA TV with Acoustic Center Sync, you will be rewarded with “the ultimate immersive audio-visual experience”.
 You see, with Acoustic Center Sync, you can have even more immersion by precisely matching where the audio is coming from with what's on the screen.
 You'll hear dialogue from exactly where the character is standing in the scene, says the brand.

-The HT-A9 system will be priced at approximately US$1,800 with the omnidirectional speakers finished in light pearl grey, designed to blend with any decor.
+The HT-A9 system is priced at $1799 RRP with the omnidirectional speakers finished in light pearl grey, designed to blend with any decor.

-The SA-SW5 optional subwoofer will be priced at approximately US$700, and the SW-SW3 optional subwoofer will cost around US$500.
+The SA-SW5 optional subwoofer is priced at $699 RRP, and the SW-SW3 optional subwoofer costs $399 RRP.

 StereoNET’s resident rock star, bass player, and gadget junkie.
 His passion for gadgets and Hi-Fi is second only to being a touring musician.